kuzudb/kuzu/tools/nodejs_api/README.md

 main().catch(console.error);
 ```

-> ✅ The dataset used in this example can be found in the [official Kùzu repository](https://github.com/kuzudb/kuzu/tree/master/dataset/demo-db/csv).
+ ✅ The dataset used in this example can be found in the [official Kuzu repository](https://github.com/kuzudb/kuzu/tree/master/dataset/demo-db/csv).

 ---